 Class C local addresses

-Devices in homes and offices use local addresses so that it’s easier to keep them organized.
-While internet addresses can go from 0 to 255, the addresses used in homes and offices all start with 192.168.
+Of course this whole scheme is irrelevant now that everyone uses IPv6 for internet servers, but many homes, offices and even large businesses use these naming conventions to make it easier to manage the computers on their networks.
+The class C addresses used in homes and offices all start with 192.168.
 The other two numbers vary, so a local address generally looks like 192.168.1.106 or something similar.
 The router keeps all these addresses in a table and when you need something from the internet, it knows where to find you.

 When something goes horribly, horribly wrong